solrevdev/solrevdev.github.io/_posts/2020-01-20- mysqlexception-0x80004005-the-command-timeout-expired-before-the-operation-completed.md

 **Solution**

-After a quick google I was able to improve the situation with the `0x80004005): The Command Timeout` exception by telling the `MySQLConnector.NET` driver to increase the timeout by appending this to the connection string where the timeout is in seconds:
+After a quick google I was able to improve the situation with the *(0x80004005): The Command Timeout* exception by telling the [MySQLConnector.NET](https://mysqlconnector.net/) driver to increase the timeout by appending this to the connection string where the timeout is in seconds:

 `default command timeout=120`

-As I use `ServiceStack.OrmLite` I could also have added `OrmLiteConfig.CommandTimeout = 120;` in code but apending to the web.config seemed neater.
+As I also use [ServiceStack.OrmLite](https://github.com/ServiceStack/ServiceStack.OrmLite) to talk to my data layer I could also have added `OrmLiteConfig.CommandTimeout = 120;` in my code but apending to the web.config seemed a neater solution.

-That left the rare but repeatable `A connection attempt failed because the connected party...` timeout error, that is when looking at some other code that talks to AWS Aurora MySQL Serverless databases I noticed a connection string that appended this:
+That left the rare but repeatable *A connection attempt failed because the connected party...* timeout error, that is when looking at some other code that talks to AWS Aurora MySQL Serverless databases I noticed the connection strings had this appended:

 `SslMode=none`